A quick summary:

-Ultimately, your decision to hire these people should be the result of analysing the benefits, negatives and your team’s thoughts.
+Ultimately, your decision to hire these people should be the result of analysing the thoughts and feelings of your current team.
 Only then should you assume you’re ready to make the next step.

-Although, it could also benefit your employee retention strategies.
-It could be a match made in heaven, and your team continues to grow and achieve great things.
-Make the decision that’s best for employee retention, your team, and your business’ objectives.
+It could be a match made in heaven, and your team may go on to grow and achieve great things.
+Make the decision that’s best for employee retention, your team, and your business objectives.